TanStack/table/README.md

 - Minimal Design & easy to theme

 Why you may **not** want to use `react-table`:
 - No support for infinite scrolling.
-In our experience, infinite scrolling complicates data grids
+We chose to avoid the complex problems that come with it, and instead provide reliable and predictable pagination.

 ## Installation
 ```bash